-Make a down payment
+Make a large down payment

-Get a loan co-signer
+Get a loan cosigner

 If this is your preferred route, be sure to choose a trusted family member or friend who has a stronger credit history than you.

 Aim to lower your debt-to-income ratio

-Having the intention to lower your debt-to-income ratio is also a green flag for lessors.
-Your debt-to-income ratio, or DTI ratio, is defined as your monthly payments divided by your monthly income.
+Lowering your debt-to-income ratio is also a green flag for leasing companies.
+Your debt-to-income ratio, or DTI, is defined as your monthly payments divided by your monthly income.

 The bottom line

-Although it’s possible to lease a car with bad credit, you may receive a lease offer that’s less favorable than you anticipated.
+Although it is possible to lease a car with bad credit, you may not receive a competitive lease offer.
 This could mean a larger down payment, higher monthly payments or leasing a car that isn’t your first choice.